Furthur (bus): The first trip

 Beat writer Neal Cassady was at the wheel on their maiden voyage from La Honda, California to New York (Sebern says he was their designated-driver before Cassady).
 They left on June 17, 1964, but because of various vehicle problems, it took them 24 hours to go the first 40 mi.
-George Walker recalls, "We left La Honda on June 14, 1964, about 3pm First stop, on Kesey's bridge, out of gas!
+George Walker recalls, "We left La Honda on June 14, 1964, about 3pm.
+First stop, on Kesey's bridge, out of gas!
 Made it about 100 feet."

 Their route took them first to San Jose, California, then Los Angeles.
 Chloe Scott bailed in San Jose, and Cathy Casamo joined them.
-They spent two days at Ken Babbs' home in San Juan Capistrano, painting his swimming pool (one version claims he joined at that point.)
+They spent two days at Ken Babbs' home in San Juan Capistrano, painting his swimming pool.
+(One version claims he joined at that point.)

 Outside Wikieup, Arizona they got stuck in the sand by a pond, and had an intense LSD party while waiting for a tractor to pull them out.
 In Phoenix, they confounded the Barry Goldwater presidential headquarters by painting "A VOTE FOR BARRY IS A VOTE FOR FUN!" above the bus windows on the left side, and driving backward through the downtown.
 Casamo apparently took too much LSD in Wikieup, and spent much of the drive from Phoenix to Houston standing naked on the rear platform, to the amusement of the truckers following Furthur down the highway.

-In Houston, they visited the Houston Zoo, then author Larry McMurtry's suburban home.
+In Houston, they visited the Houston Zoo, and then author Larry McMurtry's suburban home.
 Casamo's antics led to her being briefly institutionalized, so the Pranksters left her behind, and another friend drove her back home (Kesey's Further Inquiry wrestles with his enduring guilt about these events.)

 In New Orleans, Cassady showed them the nightlife, then the Pranksters accidentally went swimming in a 'blacks only' area on Lake Pontchartrain.

 Their next destination was Pensacola, Florida to visit a friend of Babbs, then up the east coast to New York City, arriving around June 29.